-Show at label ${\bf J}$ the total of net capital losses utilised at labels ${\bf G}$ to ${\bf I}.$
+Show at label J the total of net capital losses utilised at labels G to I.

-CCC consolidated group comes into existence on 1 July 2002.
+CCC consolidated group comes into existence on 1 July 2003.
 On that date, net capital losses of \$1,200 are transferred to the head company from joining entities which satisfy the continuity of ownership and control transfer tests.
 No other losses are transferred to the head company.
-CCC group determines that \$900 of the net capital losses transferred satisfy the conditions for use of the concessional method and the head company makes a valid choice to apply this method for all the eligible losses.
+CCC group determines that \$900 of the net capital losses transferred satisfy the conditions for use of the concessional method and the head company makes a choice to apply this method for all the eligible losses (see Choices - revocable until 31 December 2004 on page 1).
 The balance of the losses transferred (\$300) are to be utilised applying the available fraction method.

-For the 2002-03 income year, CCC group has capital gains of \$2,100 and no capital losses.
+For the 2003-04 income year, CCC group has capital gains of \$2,100 and no capital losses.
 The head company satisfies the modified loss recoupment tests in respect of all the transferred net capital losses.
 CCC group has calculated that it is able to use \$50 of the transferred net capital losses applying the available fraction method.

-For the 2002-03 income year, CCC group determines its net capital gain as follows:
+For the 2003-04 income year, CCC group determines its net capital gain as follows: